evilnose/PyRKViewer/README.md

 ## For Different Platforms

-The python version used is 3.7.7.
+The python version for development was 3.7.7.

 ### Mac Notes
 * pyinstaller and wxPython require a python built with `enable-framework` on.
 Therefore, one should do `env PYTHON_CONFIGURE_OPTS="--enable-framework" pyenv install 3.7.7` and